OctopusDeploy/blog/blog/2024-06/re-envisioning-our-navigation/index.md

   - tag
 ---

-See https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags,

 The find-ability of Octopus Deploy was our biggest UX pain point.

-Data from our NPS surveys gave us hints of the navigation problem.
-But, many comments were vague “i have trouble finding things” or “I feel lost”.
+Insights from our NPS surveys gave us hints about the navigation problem.
+But many comments were vague “i have trouble finding things” or “I feel lost”.
 This was a signal that it wasn’t a surface level problem or a quick fix.

 We came to learn many parts of the experience are connected to this problem.
 Information structure in the menus?
 Menu labels?
 Pages not needed?
 Page layouts?
 Is it where a user ends up once they finish a task?
 For us it was all the above.

 So how do we tackle a broad and interconnected problem space?
 I decided to re-envision our navigation was the next best step.
 We organised a series of activities to help us understand our Navigation North Star.